 You’ve done your homework, so now it’s time to visit the finalists on your apartment list.
 When you do, look beyond the aesthetics to the livability.
 That means ensuring you’re comfortable when you walk on the property, the staff seems friendly, you could envision yourself living there and it meets your criteria.

 8. Compare Apartments and Ask the Right Questions

-9. Read the Rental Agreement
+9. Read the Lease

 You’ll want to read the lease and make sure you’re comfortable with it.
 That means checking how the management handles utilities, the security deposit, insurance, how the lease is renewed, the terms for showing the apartment when you’re ready to move on, and more questions to ask before signing a lease.

 While the task of picking an apartment may feel overwhelming, if you break it down into these steps, it’ll be a lot easier.

 As you prepare for the next stage in your life and begin to get ready to move into your new home, be sure to prepare and consider these packing strategies.